Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.02 What we will make in this React module/README.md

 ## Main Project: Keeper App

 The major project you will work towards is an application called Keeper, which is a clone of Google Keep.
 This app allows you to quickly take notes and add them to your personal Keeper app whenever you have new ideas.

+## Technologies and Concepts Covered

+To build these projects, you will learn many new technologies and tools, especially focusing on the React framework.
+This includes understanding JSX, Props, Components, Containers, and how to work with the Virtual DOM.

+You will also learn about State management and Declarative Programming, including the use of React Hooks such as `useState`.